 Outreach & Development Coordinator

 Madeleine is a Stuart, FL native.
 She graduated from Centenary College with a BA in Liberal Arts.
 Prior to joining Mary's Shelter in August 2014, Madeleine was the Vice President of Human Resources & Administration at a local non-profit where she worked for 19 years before deciding to leave the HR field.
 She was also very active in the local chapter of the Society for Human Resource Management with volunteer leadership roles as the local Martin County Chapter President, HR Florida State Council member, Best Places to Work Martin County Chair, Steps to Success Chair, and American Red Cross CPR & First Aid Instructor to name a few.
-Madeleine lives in Stuart with her husband and two daughters.
+Madeleine has two daughters and lives in Stuart.

 Resident Case Manager